gewaer/kanvas-image-resizer/README.md

 # kanvas-image-resizer
-Image processing service used to rezise images from Amazon S3 bucket dynamically
+Image processing service used to rezise images from Amazon S3 bucket dynamically.

 ### Requirements
 * Nodejs v10 or higher